-As for Brazilian Portuguese, the collections “Vaga-Lume” and “Turma da Mônica” (Monica’s Class) are absolute classics and great conversation starters, as their characters have become so iconic.
+As for Brazilian Portuguese, the collections “Vaga-Lume” and “Turma da Mônica” (“Monica’s Class”) are absolute classics and great conversation starters, as their characters have become so iconic.

 Translations of English books

 All you have to do is search Amazon for your favorite books and include “in Portuguese” or “Portuguese edition” in the search.

 Both Portugal and Brazil have frequent meetups, conferences and festivals that celebrate all types of literature in the Portuguese language.

 In Portugal, you can’t avoid the legendary modernist poet Fernando Pessoa, Nobel-prize winner and novelist José Saramago and contemporary icon Valter Hugo Mãe.

 As for Brazilian literature, some must-reads are the modernist poet Carlos Drummond de Andrade, novelist and journalist Paulo Coelho and legend Jorge Amado.

 Do you feel better prepared to learn Portuguese?
-Great!

-We advise you to follow these steps one by one and create your own customized Portuguese learning schedule with a healthy combination of apps, speaking lessons and comprehension practice.
+I recommend you follow these steps one by one and create your own customized Portuguese learning schedule with a healthy combination of apps, speaking lessons and comprehension practice.

 This way, you’ll maximize your Portuguese learning experience and be able to make connections as soon as possible!